SAP-samples/integration-suite-b2b-exercises-advanced/Exercise 2/README.md

     1. You should see the collection of the prepared HTTP Get Requests
     2. Click on button for managing environments
     3. In the window “Management Environments” select your tenant (openSAPEU01)
-    4. Subsitute the user id Pnnnnnnnnn with your user id such as P12345678 (or e.g. User13) and click on close button.
+    4. Subsitute the user id Pnnnnnnnnn with your user id such as P12345678 (e.g. User13) and click on close button.

 ![image](assets/11.png)